wise-king-sullyman/patternfly/src/patternfly/components/AlertGroup/examples/AlertGroup.md

 {{/alert-group}}
 ```
 ### Overview
-An alert group that includes the `.pf-m-toast` modifier becomes a toast alert group with unique positioning in the top-right corner of the window. `.pf-c-alert-group` is required to create a toast alert group.
+An alert group that includes the `.pf-m-toast` modifier becomes a toast alert group with unique positioning in the top-right corner of the window. `.pf-v5-c-alert-group` is required to create a toast alert group.

 Every toast alert must include a close button to dismiss the alert.